ʻOihana Hale Waihona Puke Aupuni o ka Mokuʻāina o Hawaiʻi

 Well, it depends.

-If you’ve started to narrow your topic, you can refine your search by looking in individual collections.
+If you’ve started to narrow your topic, you can refine your search by looking in individual databases.
 This takes a bit more time but it’s thorough.

 If you are new to this try starting with one of our larger providers.
-When you are in any one of the collections you can opt to search across 1 or more of all the collections they provide.
-This will help you cast a wider net and begin to get a feel for how these collections work.
+When you are in any one of the databases you can opt to search across 1 or more of all the databases they provide.
+This will help you cast a wider net and begin to get a feel for how these databases work.

 We understand!
-These collections can be daunting even for us!
+These databases can be daunting even for us!
 If you think you need a little extra help, ask one of our librarians for some reference assistance.

 Sometimes we forget that we speak librarian.
 Here are some that may help you navigate your way through these resources.